This post may contain affiliate links. Thank you for supporting us with your purchases!*

 Every prepper worth their salt should be prepared to ride out an extended power outage.
 Doing this means stocking up on typical survival items like food, water, flashlights, medical supplies, and so forth.
 But preparing to do this in the winter requires an additional list.
 Below is a list of things you should add to your emergency supply for winter.

 1. Ear Muffs or a nice warm beanie.
 Although the idea that the majority of your body heat escapes through your head is a myth, certainly a lot of body heat escapes that way if you don’t have a hat.
-Plus, you don’t want to risk getting frostbite in your ears if you’re working outside all day.
+Plus, you don’t want to risk getting frostbite on your ears.

 3. Windshield Scrapers are important in case you need to leave in a hurry.
 There might not be time to turn on the heater and wait for the windshield to defrost.
 The kind with a brush on one side is best as it allows you to remove the snow without getting your hands cold.